 To move a complete solution for labeling requirements to the cloud, a powerful document management system is required.
 It must ensure secure, high-availability data storage and enable printing on a wide variety of local printers.
 Access must be user-controlled and accessible from anywhere using the latest Internet browser.

 The core element is of course the data storage of all documents in the cloud.
 These are layouts created by the designer, printing solutions generated with PowerForms, used images and other documents.
 Data from the ERP software and third-party systems are made available via integration and automation modules.
-The printout is then carried out on a local printer using the web printing module.
+Printing is done by using the local NiceLabel Print or using the web printing module.

 Printing labels from the cloud has higher requirements than local printing.
 The print job from the cloud should be passed on to the local printer at the highest possible speed.
 In addition, monitoring of print jobs and global management of printer settings are necessary due to the central administration and logging features.

 In order to implement these requirements, the most important element is the used printer driver, as this is the only way to monitor and manage the printer settings.
-The more than 4000+ printer drivers from NiceLabel in version 10 offer exactly these required functions and should preferably be used with the cloud and LMS solutions.
-The secure and encrypted data transfer of the print job from the cloud is then processed via the web printing module.
-This also has the advantage of using print forms or complete printing solutions that the user can use for printing.
+The more than 4500+ printer drivers from NiceLabel in version 10 offer exactly these required functions and should preferably be used with the Cloud and LMS solutions.
+The secure and encrypted print job data transfer from the cloud is then processed by the web printing module or NiceLabel print.
+This has the advantage of using print forms or complete printing solutions that the user can use for printing.
 With newer printers from SATO or ZEBRA, IoT printing is also supported where the printers connect themselves to the cloud.

 Applications can be created as a single solution or as a group of approved solutions and layouts.
-A major advantage of such applications is the possibility of access by external partners such as suppliers or service providers.
-Via authorizations and printer restrictions, you can define exactly what the partner is allowed to use and you can revoke access at any time.
+A major advantage of such applications is the possibility of access by external partners like suppliers or service providers.
+Via authorizations and printer restrictions, you can exactly define what the partner is allowed to use and you can revoke access at any time.